 This ball is made of sturdy tire like material and has a high weight range of up to 50lbs, which is great if you are really looking to build strength.

 The only option in this review which has been found to be water safe is the Valeo Medicine Ball.

 If you are rehabilitating from an injury and using water aerobics to reduce the pressure, this is the best medicine ball to incorporate into your workout to build strength slowly.

 The Valeo is also the best medicine ball for wall exercises as it provides a decent bounce thanks to the sturdy rubber and doesn’t lose its resilience over time.

 Best for Grip

 If you are focusing on slow movements such as core exercises and need to have a sturdy grip of your medicine ball, the best ball for grip is the SPRI Dual Grip Xerball.
 It features two handles and a dimpled surface so you won’t be losing grip of this medicine ball anytime soon.

-The overall best medicine ball has to be the AmazonBasics.
-With durable material, a decent bounce and a textured grip, this medicine ball covers all the basics.
+The overall best medicine ball has to be the Rogue Medicine Ball.
+With durable material, super sturdy built and for being designed to take on anything, this medicine ball covers everything for intense training.

 These two are great picks and the right one for you will depend on the exercises you are looking to do.
-For a bouncy, all purpose medicine and wall ball give the AmazonBasics a try and for a sturdy slamming option go for the J/Fit.
+For intense exercises, with 11 different weights to choose from give Rogue a try.